norsys/rothenberg/README.md

 (export TARGET=bundle; wget -O - https://github.com/norsys/rothenberg/raw/master/install.sh | sh)
 ```

-But… maybe you should read the following informations before executing one of these commands!
+But… maybe you should read the following information before executing one of these commands!

 ## Objectives